• DSC 4138

 Circa 1850 A.D., Mandalay period

-Alabaster with coloured glass chips, traces of red lacquer and gilding
+Marble with coloured glass chips, traces of red and black pigments, gilding

 L65xD14cm